chaoss/website/CHAOSScon/2019EU/speakers.md

 >
 > Graal leverages on Perceval, that simplifies the collection of project data by covering more than 30 well-known tools and platforms related to contributing to open source development.
 Graal shares with Perceval the same output format, which enables you to combine together all your software project data to define cross-cutting analytics.
 Perceval and Graal are fully open source and part of GrimoireLab, a popular platform to define software development analytics for your project.
 GrimoireLab is developed by Bitergia and it is one of the assets of the CHAOSS project of the Linux Foundation.

-**SortingHat: Managing Contributor Identities in your Software Project**
+Session: **SortingHat: Managing Contributor Identities in your Software Project**

 > Contributors of open source projects rely on a plethora of tools (e.g., Git, Slack, GitHub) to coordinate and support development-related activities.
 Such tools often provide authentication mechanisms that require a combination of an email, an username and a full name.
 Thus, the same contributor may end up having different identities on the tools he is working on.
 In a scenario where you want to check the contributions of an individual in your project, you may face a difficult nut to crack.
 What to do then?
 Of course, you may develop ad-hoc scripts or perform manual work to merge identities, or you can use SortingHat.
 >